paniash/website/index.md

 Hello there!

 My name is Ashish Panigrahi.
 I'm a 4th year physics major studying under the Integrated Master's programme at the [National Institute of Science Education and Research](https://www.niser.ac.in) under [HBNI](http://www.hbni.ac.in/).
-I'm currently exploring the domain of quantum physics and especially intrigued with the field of quantum optics.
+I am interested in the experimental aspects of quantum optics and quantum computing.
+I am actively seeking research internship opportunities for summer 2022.

 I did my Bachelor's [thesis](assets/files/thesis.pdf) with [Dr. Kartik Senapati](https://www.niser.ac.in/users/kartik#profile-main)'s group on spin Hall effect in NM/HM trilayer systems in fall 2021 during which I became a [Qiskit advocate](https://qiskit.org/advocates/).